pooyamb/basteh/README.md

 ## Install

-Actix-storage is meant to be used alongside one the implementor crates, ex:
+Actix-storage is meant to be used alongside one the implementer crates, ex:

 ```toml
 # Cargo.toml